 Cyclamen is another flower that can be very dangerous for your dog.
 It is also known as “sowbread”.
 It is a common household flowering plant; however, it has major content of “terpenoids”, which is poisonous for dogs.
 It can cause oral irritation, vomiting and diarrhoea.
 In an extreme case, it may lead to heart abnormalities and death.

 Amaryllis is divine flower that is very popular around Easter.
 Not every one of us is aware that this lovely flower can be very harmful to dogs.
 If swollen, it can cause vomiting, depression, diarrhoea, abdominal pain, and tremors in dogs.

 Dieffenbachia is another poisonous plant for dogs.
 It is a common household plant also known as “dumb cane”.
 If swallowed by your dog whilst out on a dog walk, it can cause oral irritation, vomiting, and difficulty in swallowing food.
 It can also cause a burning sensation in the lips, tongue, and mouth.

-Dealing with a dog that has been poisoned by a plant or flower whilst out on a dog walk could be very scary and problematic situation for you.
-It is better to take preventive measures ahead of start of spring to avoid unbearable circumstances.
-Not only the plants and flowers are harmful for dogs, organic fertilizers in which small bulbs are planted are also sometimes harmful
+Dealing with a dog that has been poisoned by a plant or flower whilst out on a dog walk could be a very scary and problematic situation for you.
+It is better to take preventive measures ahead of the start of spring to avoid unbearable circumstances.
+Not only the plants and flowers are harmful to dogs, organic fertilizers in which small bulbs are planted are also sometimes harmful